The following resources may be useful for journalists with disabilities:

 Nieman Reports: Obstacles and Opportunities for Journalists with Disabilities Reporter Michelle Hackman explains the obstacles she’s faced as a blind journalist.
 Hackman offers practical advice from other reporters with disabilities.

-SAG-AFTRA Diversity Resources This list from the Screen Actors Guild includes organizations that support people with disabilities, media alliances and corporate diversity initiatives.
+SAG-AFTRA Diversity Resources This list from SAG-AFTRA (Screen Actors Guild‐American Federation of Television and Radio Artists) includes organizations that support people with disabilities, media alliances and corporate diversity initiatives.

 The Guardian: Challenges Facing Disabled Journalists Article offers statistics on journalists with disabilities looking for work.